-The appraisal property is located in the Kerrytown area northwest of Ann Arbor's Downtown Central Business District, and southwest of the University of Michigan Campus.
+The appraisal property is located in the Kerrytown area north of Ann Arbor's Downtown Central Business District, and southwest of the University of Michigan Campus.
 This is an area that is dominated by retail and office uses, interspersed with residential uses.
-There have been numerous recent residential developments in the immediate area of the subject on North Ashley, Kingsley and Felch Streets.
 The subject neighborhood is fully developed, with increasing instances of redevelopment that yields greater density to the district.
 The City remains one of the most stable communities in the area owing to the presence of the University of Michigan and the University of Michigan Medical Center.
 The appraisal property's location-proximate to both the University of Michigan and Ann Arbor's Downtown Central Business District-is considered ideal for a wide variety of users.
 The past few years evidence significant demand for redevelopment.